DanielDauner/DLChallenge2021/README.md

-# Deep Learning Challenge 21/22
+# Deep Learning Challenge 2021

+Code of a Denoising Auto-Encoder which won the Deep Learning Challenge 2021 at the University Tübingen.